-- (38) "Change in "Gross Revenues" "Gross Revenues" is defined as all operating revenues of Unify and its affiliates for a specified period.
+(39) % Change in "Gross Revenues" - "Gross Revenues" is defined as all operating revenues of Unify and its affiliates for a specified period.
 Gross revenues of any new business line, entity or division commenced or opened by Unify or acquired will be excluded from the definition of "Gross Revenues" until such new business has been operated by Unify or its affiliates for at least 24 months (12 months in the case of an acquisition).
 In addition, the gross revenues from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "Gross Revenues" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-Unify's "% change in Gross Revenues is subject to a collar of (plus or minus) 5%. - (39) The estimate for the ECR in 2021 at the time of publishing the 2021 AIF was greater than 2.0 for Unify.
-After receiving their audit for the fiscal year ended December 31, 2021, the ECR came in slightly lower at 1.8 due to audit adjustments.
+Unify's "% change in Gross Revenues is subject to a collar of (plus or minus) 5%.